 You can visit all the rooms of the fort like the storage rooms, chapels, living quarters, the jail, and walk along the top to see the cannons and the views.

-Back across the main road you’ll find St. George Street.
-St. George Street is a really old pedestrian-only street lined with restaurants, shops, and other historical landmarks.
+Back across the main road you’ll find St. George Street–a really old pedestrian-only street lined with restaurants, shops, and other historical landmarks.
 Walk down St. George Street and be sure to check out:

 - The country’s oldest wooden school house, built over 200 years ago